huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 (Note that version in -02 of this draft experiments were directed to use port 8853.)

+## Reservation of Extended DNS Error Code Too Early

+IANA is requested to add the following value to the Extended DNS Error Codes registry {{!RFC8914}}:

+       INFO-CODE              TBD
+       Purpose                Too Early
+       Reference              This document

 # Acknowledgements

 This document liberally borrows text from the HTTP-3 specification